supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 ## Exercise 1: Login to Windows Virtual Machines in Azure with Microsoft Entra ID

+In this exercise, you will learn how to access Windows Virtual Machines in Azure seamlessly using Microsoft Entra ID.

 ### Task 1: Create a Windows Virtual Machine with Microsoft Entra ID login enabled

 1. In the Azure Portal, from the upper left corner select the **menu (1)** icon with three lines as highlighted below and then select **+ Create a resource (2)**.